vikejs/vike/readme.md

 > :warning: We recommend reading the [Vue Tour](#vue-tour) or [React Tour](#react-tour) before proceeding with guides.

-You add user authentication information to `contextProps` at your server integration point [`createRender()`](#import--createrender--from-vite-plugin-ssr).
+Information about the authenticated user can be added to `contextProps` at the server integration point [`createRender()`](#import--createrender--from-vite-plugin-ssr).

-The `contextProps` are available to all hooks and to route functions.
+The `contextProps` are available to all hooks and route functions.

 ```js
 const render = createRender(/*...*/)